Home

 In your body, a chemical (neurotransmitter) known as acetylcholine sends signals for muscles to contract.
 Botox as a toxin binds the nerve endings, blocking the release of the chemical.
 Essentially, your muscles don't get the message to contract, and so they relax.
 In a proper treatment, the muscles won't contract (causing wrinkles), but will still have enough strength for normal use.

 Why it may work to relieve migraine is not certain.
 Could it just be that relaxing certain muscles slows the migraine chain reaction?
-It's more likely that it blocks pain signals, or may even block signals that contribute to the migraine.
+Actually, it's probably not so simple.
+It's more likely that Botox blocks pain signals, or may even block signals that contribute to the migraine.

 Botox for migraine - injections